Wat Athvea

-Wat Althea, also called Prasat Vat Althea, is a 12th-century Hindu temple at Angkor, Cambodia with an active Buddhist temple and cemetery adjacent to the walled ancient structure.
+Wat Althea, also called Prasat Vat Althea, is a 12th-century Buddhist temple at Angkor, Cambodia with Theravada temple and cemetery adjacent to the walled ancient structure.

 Location

 It is 6 km south of Siem Reap, just west of the road leading to the Tonle Sap, on the right bank of the Siem Reap River.

 Wat Athvea to the south and Wat Preah Enkosey to the north correspond to the limits of the ancient and principal north–south axis of Siemreap, whereas the city has extended east and west along the National Highway 6.

 Etymology

 Prasat Wat Athvea has the double name of Wat and Prasat because next to the old Vishnuite temple is built a modern Buddhist pagoda.

 Athvea is a significant name of Angkorian temples, and it means the way, route or pass.